StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/structural-analysis-elements/structuralsurfacememberopening.md

 ## Notes

->The edges of one opening can't touch nor cross each other.
+>The edges of one opening cannot touch nor cross each other.
 When necessary, create two or more openings instead.
 >
 >![](../.gitbook/assets/15_opening-touch.png)